tamasv/pmacct-docker/README.md

-# PMACCT docker container
+# PMACCT 1.7.7 docker container

 Docker image for PMACCT ( https://github.com/pmacct/pmacct )

 > pmacct is a small set of multi-purpose passive network monitoring tools.
 It can account, classify, aggregate, replicate and export forwarding-plane data, ie. IPv4 and IPv6 traffic; collect and correlate control-plane data via BGP and BMP; collect and correlate RPKI data; collect infrastructure data via Streaming Telemetry.
 Each component works both as a standalone daemon and as a thread of execution for correlation purposes (ie. enrich NetFlow with BGP data).

 Additional ./configure switches used in this build:
-* --enable-plabel
-* --enable-postgres
+* --enable-pgsql
 * --enable-rabbitmq
 * --enable-jansson
 * --enable-geoipv2